-Any student, faculty, or staff member who wants to learn more about reporting options, the complaint procedure and investigative process, support resources, or related information is encouraged to contact the Title IX Coordinator (909-607-2958) or go to: https://www.pitzer.edu/about/title-ix
+Any student, faculty, or staff member who wants to learn more about reporting options, the complaint procedure and investigative process, support resources, or related information is encouraged to contact the Sr. Director DHSM & TIX (909-607-2958) or go to: www.pitzer.edu/about/title-ix/ assessment of the report.
+The assessment shall include a preliminary interview of the reporting party and, if possible, the subject of the conduct if different.
+The assessment shall also include a determination by the Sr. Director DHSM & TIX as to whether there is sufficient information that a violation of the policy may have occurred.